warthmann/QTLseqr/README.md

 ## Software and Methods

 Bulk Segregant Analysis with Next Generation Sequencing (NGS-BSA) is an effective tool for genetic mapping of causal loci, including QTLs.
-NGS-BSA is a popular technique and there exist several statistical approaches to the problem.
+NGS-BSA is popular and there exist several statistical approaches to the problem.
 Ben N. Mansfeld and Rebecca Grumet implemented two of them in R:

 * QTL-seq (deltaSNP index)
-* G’
+* G’ (G prime)

 QTLseqr can import and filter SNP data, calculate SNP distributions, relative allele frequencies, G’ values, log10(p-values), and the corresponding thresholds